- slide 1 of 10

 5K = 3.1 miles

 1 yard = 300 feet

-Be sure the students are all wearing proper shoes and do not have any clothing on that might hinder their progress or hurt another student while participating in running games or activities, such as long chains on a belt or extra long pants that they can cause them to trip.
+Be sure the students are all wearing proper shoes and do not have any clothing on that might hinder their progress or hurt another student while participating in running games or activities.
+Long chains on a belt or extra long pants can cause them to trip.

 Start the class on a circuit run around the room.
 Split the two teams into four teams.
 Show the class what to do at each corner of the room.
 Tape a page to the wall giving the instructions; 20 jumping jacks, 20 pushups, 20 situps, 20 squats, etc.

 The teams will run from the starting point to the first corner and do the exercise shown, then on to the next corner, and so on.
 Continue until all the students have completed each exercise.

 - slide 7 of 10

 Show where the mileage is marked off on the wall or floor all around the room, and then pair the students with classmates of similar abilities.
 Have each team jog up to you for a bean bag, one per pair.